to Patrick Breyer’s website – Digital freedom fighter and top candidate of the German Pirate Party for the European Parliament Elections 2019

 Europe needs digital freedom fighters more urgently than ever!
 Other parties are committed to other priorities and fail again and again when it comes to protecting digital human rights.
 Our incredibly influential pirate party deputy in Brussels is so far Julia Reda – Europe’s Internet expert par excellence.
-It is largely thanks to her that the Europe-wide resistance against the censorship machine “upload filters” and against an “ancillary copyright” is so great.
+It is thanks to the pirate movement and the network community that the Europe-wide resistance against the censorship machine “upload filters” and against an “ancillary copyright” was so great.

 Because Julia Reda and data protection expert Jan Philipp Albrecht unfortunately leave Brussels, privacy and the free Internet need a new strong voice in Europe from 2019.
 That is why, as a civil liberties activist and long-time freedom fighter against surveillance mania, I am standing for election as the top candidate of the Pirate Party.